 6. How to find your NetSuite account number

 - Go to Setup > Company > Company Information.

 - Your account number will be listed under the Account ID field.

 7. Provide Natero Credentials

 - Go to "IT Administration" under "Settings"

 - Add Consumer secret to API Key/Password

-Once you've completed all steps, please contact us at email@example.com so that we can verify the provided credentials and begin setup of your Netsuite integration.
+Once you've completed all steps, please contact us so that we can verify the credentials and begin configuring your NetSuite integration.